Neutrino oscillations and PMNS matrix in gauge-Higgs unification: Seesaw mechanism

 The formula (\ref{numass2}) is in the category of the so-called inverse seesaw mechanism.
-Unlike in the seesaw mechanism of Minkowski-type \cite{Minkowski1977, Yanagida1979, GellMann1980}, three states intertwine with each other in the inverse seesaw mechanism.\cite{Mohapatra1986, MohapatraValle1986} In the current context three states $\nu_L^\alpha$, $\nu_R^{\prime \alpha \, c}$ and $\eta_\alpha$ in each generation have mass terms of the form
+Unlike in the seesaw mechanism of Minkowski-type (type I seesaw) \cite{Minkowski1977, Yanagida1979, GellMann1980}, at least three states intertwine with each other in the inverse seesaw mechanism\cite{Mohapatra1986, MohapatraValle1986}.
+Indeed, the result (\ref{numass2}) is mimicked by three states $\nu_L^\alpha$, $\nu_R^{\prime \alpha \, c}$ and $\eta_\alpha$ in each generation having mass terms of the form